cosmologist-lys/smip-mini/README.md

 no frame used.To post or get headers with username and password,the smip-mini valid it for permission.with OK, NOT_FOUND,FORBIDDEN call back json.

+####DataSource
+more than 1 datasource supported.use factory to build model.

+####Schedule Tasks
+made scheduleed tasks with tag @Schedule witch spring-boot frame supports. with value corn can make properties in details.This part will depreat when some set-up functions.